temanuel1/Advent-of-Code/README.md

-This is my AOC Solutions in Python
+This are my AOC Solutions in Python